FEHRL

-FEHRL, the Forum of European National Highway Research Laboratories was created in 1989 as an international organisation.
+The Forum of European National Highway Research Laboratories (FEHRL) was created in 1989 as an international organisation.
 In 2000, it became an association international sans but lucratif (AiSBL) or International association without lucrative purpose.

-It currently includes 30 members from European countries as well as international affiliates from the United States, South Africa, Australia and Israel.
+It currently includes 30 members from European countries as well as international affiliates from South Africa, Australia and Israel.

 In French, the organisation is/was known as Forum des Laboratoires nationaux Europeens de Recherche Routiere (FLERR).

 Purpose

 Through research collaboration, the statutory objectives of FEHRL are: